grafeas/grafeas.github.io/_docs/concepts/what-is-grafeas/overview.md

 ### Resource URLs

 A _resource URL_ is a unique URL for the image or the container to which a given occurrence applies.
-Component resource URLs should be both unique per resource and immutable.
+Component resource URLs must be unique per resource and immutable.
 This ensures that each occurrence is always associated with exactly one component.
-If using resources that cannot be made immutable, you should append a timestamp.
-Where possible, prefer content addressable resource URLs.
+If using resources that cannot be made immutable, you must append a timestamp.
+Where possible, use content addressable resource URLs.

 The following table provides examples of possible resource URLs for several component types: